-Once you’ve decided to add that dream pool, the next step is to figure out the interior finish.
+Once you’ve decided to add that dream pool, the next step is to figure out the interior pool finish.
 A finish that matches home decor and poolscape can elevate the pool to a whole new level.
-There are many types of pool finishes to choose from, including plaster, aggregate finishes, and tile, and each type comes in an array of materials, colors, and textures.
-Check out our pools to see Different Types Of Pool Finishes.
+There are many types of pool finishes to choose from, including plaster, aggregate finishes, and tile.
+Secondary to this, each type of pool finish comes in an array of materials, colors, and textures.

 Plaster Pool Finishes